Coping with Covid-19 in the arts and heritage sector

 Post lockdown priorities

-Despite all the uncertainties, organisations are now planning ahead.
+Despite all the uncertainties, arts and heritage organisations are now planning ahead for post Covid lockdown.
 Much of this forward planning comes back to the challenging and essential question: how will we operate when we reopen?
 Key issues include:

 - Practicalities of how to manage visitors and volunteers: How to reopen and work safely?
 Thinking about toilets, cleaning, interactive displays, one-way systems to control the flow of people, as well as the bottom line of: are people going to want to visit?